 Shue Pon leaves his devoted son, Herbert Lee, and his wife Guixian of Dayton, OH, his cherished daughter, Beverly Lee of Brookline, MA, his late son, Daniel Lee, and his adored grandson, Nicholas Lee Soulos of Brookline, MA.

 He also leaves his brother, Shue Hong Lee, and his wife, Mo Yin of Chestnut Hill, MA, and his sister, Mun W. (Kathy) and her husband Jim K. Chin of Brookline, MA, his brother-in-law, Patrick Chow and his wife Jean of Allston, MA, his nephews and nieces, Edward Lee (Phoebe) of Chestnut Hill, MA, Robert Lee (Donna), and Diana Mar (Greg) of Newton, MA, Janice Chin of Watertown, MA, Natalie Wong

 (Nelson) of Newton, MA, Nathan Chin (Kelley) of Arlington, MA, Aimee Silverman (Scott), and Howard Chow (Lisa) of Needham, MA, and many grand nephews, nieces, and cousins.

 Relatives and friends are invited to visitation hours on Friday, October 28, 2022 from 5 p.m to 8 p.m. at Wing Fook Funeral Home, 13 Gerard St., Boston, MA.
 02119.
-The funeral will be held on Saturday, October 29, 2022, from 9 a.m. to 11 a.m. and Procession leaving at 11 a.m. followed by Interment at Forest Hills Cemetery, Boston, MA.To send flowers to the family or plant a tree in memory of Shue Lee, please visit Tribute Store
+The funeral will be held on Saturday, October 29, 2022, from 9 a.m. to 11 a.m. and Procession leaving at 11 a.m. followed by Interment at Forest Hills Cemetery, Boston, MA.To plant a beautiful memorial tree in memory of Shue Lee, please visit our Tree Store